 Participation in the online mindfulness course signiﬁcantly reduced perceived stress upon completion and remained stable at follow-up.
-The pre-post effect size was equivalent to levels found in other class-based mindfulness programmes.
+The pre-post effect size was equivalent to levels found in other class-based mindfulness programs.
 Furthermore, people who had higher PSS (Perceived Stress Scale) scores before the course reported engaging in signiﬁcantly more mindfulness practice, which was in turn associated with greater decreases in PSS.

 A more recent article form 2018 finds similar results: